Kibet-Cleo/MYDFIR-30-Day-SOC-Analyst-Challenge/README.md

 To understand the fundamentals of creating logical diagrams to visualize network infrastructure and create a basic logical diagram for a sample network.

+### Tools Used

+- draw.io for creating network diagrams

 ### Skills Learned

 - Logical Diagram Creation: Learned the fundamentals of creating logical diagrams for network infrastructure.